SwiftFc/Silicon_accra/README.md

-This is a repository for my all lessons in silicon accra school
+This is a repository for all lessons in silicon accra school

 Silicon Accra